corsfix/docs/src/content/docs/platform/observable.md

     fetch("https://proxy.corsfix.com/?https://api.example.com/data");
     ```

 2.  **Deployment:** When you deploy your Observable Framework application, it will be hosted on a specific domain.
-You **must** add this deployment domain to your **Allowed Origins** in the [Corsfix dashboard](/docs/dashboard/application/#adding-a-new-application).
+You **must** add this deployment domain to your **Origin Domains** in the [Corsfix dashboard](/docs/dashboard/application/#adding-a-new-application).
     - If using Observable's default hosting, the domain is typically:
       `https://<username>.observablehq.cloud` (replace `<username>` with your Observable username).
     - If using a custom domain, add your specific custom domain (e.g., `https://my-data-app.com`).

-After configuring the allowed origin for your deployed app, client-side fetch requests using the Corsfix proxy URL will work correctly.
+After configuring the origin domain for your deployed app, client-side fetch requests using the Corsfix proxy URL will work correctly.

 ```javascript
 // Example: Client-side fetch within an Observable Framework component